 Why is it warm in summer and cold in winter?
 Why is it hot in summer and cold in winter?
 Why is it cold in winter

-If you are interested in this question, and you are looking for an answer to this question, then after reading this article, you will definitely find the answer.
+If you are interested in this question and are looking for an answer to this question, then after reading this article you will definitely find the answer.

 Why is it so cold in winter?

-The temperature in winter does not directly depend on the distance of the planet to the Sun, but on the angle of the Earth.
+The temperature in winter directly depends not on the distance of the planet to the Sun, but on the angle of inclination of the Earth.
 The tilt axis of our planet passes through 2 poles: South and North.
-While the angle of inclination moves the Northern Hemisphere away from the Sun, the day becomes shorter, the sun's rays fall less on the earth's surface and warm it worse.
+While the angle of inclination moves the Northern Hemisphere away from the Sun, the days become shorter, the sun's rays fall less on the earth's surface and warm it up worse.
 As a result of such phenomena, winter comes.

 Why is it so hot in summer?

-In summer, everything happens the other way around - the North Pole is at a very close distance to the Sun, due to this, it receives the maximum amount of sunlight, the day becomes longer, the air temperature rises.
+In summer, everything happens the other way around - the North Pole is at a very close distance to the Sun, due to this, it receives the maximum amount of sunlight, the days become longer, and the air temperature increases.
 As a result of such phenomena, summer comes.

-Why is summer much warmer than winter?
+Why is it so much warmer in summer than in winter?
 In summer, the sun's rays hit the Earth perpendicularly, due to this, solar energy is more concentrated and warms the soil faster than usual, so it is very hot in summer.
-In winter, the same rays fall on the earth's surface not perpendicularly, they glide without warming up either the soil or the water.
-The air does not heat up, it remains cold.
+In winter, these same rays do not fall perpendicularly to the earth's surface; they glide without warming up either the soil or the water.
+The air does not heat up and remains just as cold.
 In summer, the flow of solar energy is much greater than in winter, then it weakens and becomes smaller.

-Consumption ecology.
-Manor: Everyone wants his house to be reliable, comfortable and warm all year round.
-And most importantly - to build quickly and inexpensively.
-All these requirements are met by typical frame houses.
+Ecology of consumption.
+Estate: Everyone wants their home to be reliable, comfortable and warm all year round.
+And the main thing is to build quickly and inexpensively.
+Standard frame houses meet all these requirements.
 They are warm in winter and cool in summer.

 Everyone wants their home to be reliable, comfortable and warm all year round.
-And most importantly - to build quickly and inexpensively.
-All these requirements are met by typical frame houses.
+And the main thing is to build quickly and inexpensively.
+Standard frame houses meet all these requirements.
 They are warm in winter and cool in summer.
-Therefore, such housing construction in Japan reaches 45-50%, in the USA, Canada, Norway, Sweden - 75-80%, in Germany, Finland and other countries of Western Europe - 50% and in the Scandinavian countries - 80%.
+Therefore, such housing construction in Japan reaches 45-50%, in the USA, Canada, Norway, Sweden - 75-80%, in Germany, Finland and other Western European countries - 50% and in Scandinavian countries - 80%.

 What is a frame building?

-This is a structure that consists of a frame installed on the foundation - vertically installed wooden beams.
+This is a structure that consists of a frame installed on a foundation - vertically installed wooden beams.
 The gaps between them are filled with insulation.
-From the outside and inside, these walls are sheathed with OSB, OSB, sandwich panels.
-The appearance of the building depends on the finish.
-For decorative sheathing, siding or clinker tiles, thermal panels, stones or timber are used.
+On the outside and inside, these walls are sheathed with OSB, OSB, and sandwich panels.
+The appearance of the building depends on the finishing.
+For decorative cladding, siding or clinker tiles, thermal panels, stones or timber are used.

 For the manufacture of frames, coniferous wood and wooden beams are most often used.
 Metal frames are rarely used, as they increase the cost of construction by 55-75 percent.

-It takes from one to three to four months to install the structure of one building, depending on the chosen technology.
-To do this, you must have drawings of frame houses, which experts consider the most time-consuming and painstaking process.
+The installation of the structure of one building, depending on the chosen technology, takes from one to three to four months.
+To do this, you need to have drawings of frame houses, which experts consider the most labor-intensive and painstaking process.

-Appearing almost simultaneously in different countries, frame housing construction developed in its own ways.
-The most common are Canadian technologies, German technologies of half-timbered houses and prefabricated panel houses.
-They have the same building principle.
-And they differ in the materials used and their combinations, the level of industrialization of the manufacture of the house kit, the method of installation and fastening of some structural elements.
+Having appeared almost simultaneously in different countries, frame housing construction developed in its own ways.
+The most common are Canadian technologies, German technologies of half-timbered houses and pre-fabricated panel houses.
+They have the same construction principle.
+And they differ in the materials used and their combinations, the level of industrialization of the production of house kits, and the method of installation and fastening of some structural elements.

 To keep the house warm

-It is impossible to build a warm frame house without the use of good insulation, so special attention is paid to its choice.
+It is impossible to build a warm frame house without using good insulation, so special attention is paid to its selection.

-Straw, hemp fire, cellulose and other eco-insulators are used to insulate the eco-house.
-After the frame cells are filled with insulation, a vapor barrier must be laid on the inside, and hydro and wind protection on the outside.
+To insulate an eco-house, straw, hemp bonfire, cellulose and other eco-insulation materials are used.
+After the cells of the frame are filled with insulation, a vapor barrier must be installed on the inside, and water and wind protection on the outside.

-If it is not planned to live in the house all year round, then it is more profitable to install a solid fuel stove, increasing the thickness of the insulation to 25 cm during construction.
+If you do not plan to live in the house all year round, then it is more profitable to install a stove for solid fuel, increasing the thickness of the insulation to 25 cm during construction.
 After all, the air in a frame house heats up quickly due to the use of frame technologies and insulation.

-Experts have calculated that the heat consumption per 1 square meter of a frame house is almost two times less than in brick houses.
+Experts have calculated that heat consumption per 1 square meter of area of a frame house is almost two times less than in brick houses.

-When deciding to build a frame house, you must first select a project, calculate the amount of materials and their types, not only for the foundation and the main structure, but also for the roof, attic, basement, decorative finishes.
-Of course, you can build it yourself, but experts can do it faster and better. published
+When deciding to build a frame house, you must first select a project, calculate the amount of materials and their types not only for the foundation and main structure, but also for the roof, attic, basement, and decorative finishing.
+Of course, you can build it yourself, but specialists can do it faster and better. published

 Romanenko Igor